-A: I have two albums currently available.
-Red Roses and Dead Things (2009), and Wicked Girls (2011).
+A: I have three albums currently available.
+Red Roses and Dead Things (2009), Wicked Girls (2011), and Stars Fall Home (2013).
 You can order them from CDBaby.com.
-Just search for my name, or follow the links from my website albums page.
+Just search for my name, or follow the links from my albums page.

 A: Yes.
-Pretty Little Dead Girl (2006) and Stars Fall Home (2007) are currently out of print.
-I may be reprinting Stars Fall Home sometime in 2012.
+Pretty Little Dead Girl (2006) and the original version of Stars Fall Home (2007) are out of print.

 A: It's done in the sense that it has lyrics and a tune, and I could sing it without accompaniment if asked.
 It's not done in the sense of "it could be performed, with instruments, right now."
 For guitar chords, I need to go to a guitarist.
 Paul Kwinn, Tony Fabris, and Jeff Bohnhoff are generally tapped for this particular chore, although I've been known to bat my lashes at whomever happened to be closest at the time.

 A: This will vary according to the song, and according to the performers available.
 Many of my instrumental arrangements have been strongly influenced by, if not entirely created by, the guitarists and engineers I've worked with.
-I do most of my own vocal arrangement, but Vixy has been very instrumental in shaping quite a few of my songs.
+I do most of my own vocal arrangement, but Vixy has been instrumental in shaping many of my songs.

 A: There have been a lot of attempts to define "filk," and a lot of arguments have risen from those same attempts.
 It's a big whirlygig of fun.
 To quote Nick Smith, "The simplest definition is that filk equals science fiction folk music.
 It is a mixture of song parodies and original music, humorous and serious, about subjects like science fiction, fantasy, computers, cats, politics, the space program, books, movies, TV shows, love, war, death...you get the idea."
 Basically, filk, as a term, covers a wide variety of topics and genres.